AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Prerequisites**

-* To use the Visitor ID/API service, your company must be enabled for the Adobe Experience Cloud and have an Organization ID.
+* To use the Visitor ID/API Service, your company must be enabled for the [!DNL Adobe Experience Cloud] and have an [!UICONTROL Organization ID].
 For more information, see [Experience Cloud Requirements: Organization ID](https://experienceleague.adobe.com/docs/id-service/using/reference/requirements.html?){target=_blank} in the *Identity Service Help* guide.
-* You need the VisitorAPI.js file.
+* You need the `VisitorAPI.js` file.
 Reach out to your digital marketing team to get this file.

 **Configure and refer VisitorAPI.js**